 In other casting news, it completely slipped by me that Michael Gambon will also have a role in Quirke.
 Yes, MICHAEL GAMBON.
-He will be playing Judge Garrett Griffin (this is the character whose first name is Garrett– Quirke has no first name).
+He will be playing Judge Garrett Griffin (this is the character whose first name is Garrett– Quirke has no first name–so far, anyway).
 Mr. Gambon recently appeared in the film Quartet.
 You and millions of others know him as Dumbledore in the Harry Potter series of movies.
 Sir Michael has appeared in over a hundred films and television series and countless stage productions.
 I loved him in Layer Cake (an early Daniel Craig outing) and Turtle Diary.
 And his work in The Singing Detective is legendary, as is the man himself.

 In addition to Nick Dunning, Aisling Franciosi, and Stanley Townsend, whom we have already noted below, other new cast members include:

 Geraldine Somerville, known for her role as Harry’s mom in the Harry Potter series.
 Ms. Somerville will always be Jane Penhaligon in Cracker for me–she was the perfect balance to Robbie Coltrane’s out-of-control psychologist, Fitz.
 She will be portraying Sarah in the first episode of the Quirke series, Christine Falls.